hyperledger/identus-edge-agent-sdk-ts/docs/sdk/README.md

 - Pollux: Provides a suite of operations for handling [verifiable credentials](https://github.com/input-output-hk/atala-prism-docs/blob/master/documentation/docs/concepts/glossary.md#verifiable-credentials).
 - Mercury: Provides a suite of operations for handling DIDComm V2 messages.
 - Pluto: Provides an interface for storage operations in a portable, storage-agnostic manner.
-- PrismAgent: PrismAgent, a component using all other building blocks, provides basic edge agent capabilities, including implementing DIDComm V2 protocols.
+- Agent: A component using all other building blocks, provides basic edge agent capabilities, including implementing DIDComm V2 protocols.

 ## Getting started